composewell/packcheck/README.md

   line or environment variables, including tool options or whether to enable benchmarks, haddock, coverage, test etc.
-* _Picking GHC:_ Right GHC is picked up automatically from PATH or installed using ghcup by specifying GHCUPVER and GHCVER env vars.
+* _Picking GHC:_ Right GHC is picked up automatically from PATH or installed using ghcup by specifying GHCUP_VERSION and GHCVER env vars.
 Stack installed GHC binaries can be picked automatically when available.
 * _Test source distribution:_ `packcheck` creates the source distribution and builds the package from the generated tarball to make sure that you build